gatsbyjs/gatsby/docs/blog/index.md

 no concern of the additional request for the SVG??
 SVGs previews are inlined

 no concerns of excessive prefetching in the bg?
 This is turned off on low-power devices as per the Dan Abramov comment

-Re content updates: But is a new build triggered on *every* co_tent nge?
+Re content updates: But is a new build triggered on _every_ content change?
-_ou can configure it that way -- send webhooks to have your CI server rebuild
+You can configure it that way -- send webhooks to have your CI server rebuild

 Can you talk more about Themes & how to create custom themes for V2?
 Look at [https://www.gatsbyjs.org/blog/2018-11-11-introducing-gatsby-themes/](https://www.gatsbyjs.org/blog/2018-11-11-introducing-gatsby-themes/ "https://www.gatsbyjs.org/blog/2018-11-11-introducing-gatsby-themes/") and [https://www.gatsbyjs.com/gatsby-days-themes-chris/](https://www.gatsbyjs.com/gatsby-days-themes-chris/ "https://www.gatsbyjs.com/gatsby-days-themes-chris/") and stay tuned for more posts in next week!